sasalucic/Kotlin_Calculator/README.md

 - `activity_main.xml`: The layout file for the main activity in portrait orientation.
 - `activity_main_land.xml`: The layout file for the main activity in landscape orientation.

-## Contributing

-Contributions to the calculator app are welcome.
-If you would like to contribute, please follow these steps:

-1. Fork the repository.
-2. Create a new branch: `git checkout -b feature/your-feature`
-3. Make your changes and test them thoroughly.
-4. Push your changes to your forked repository.
-5. Submit a pull request describing your changes.

-## Contact

-If you have any questions or suggestions regarding the calculator app, please contact [email protected].

-Thank you for using the Calculator App!